luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 4. **Verify contacts**: For highly sensitive communications, verify security numbers in person or via video call
 5. **Maintain detailed contact records**: As the Waltz/Goldberg incident demonstrated, never abbreviate contact names or use initials only—each contact should have a full, unambiguous name and relevant details
 6. **Regular security audits**: Periodically review your Signal contacts and groups to ensure they're current and appropriate
+7. **Customize security settings**: Take advantage of Signal's granular privacy settings to tailor the app to your specific needs
+8. **Avoid backups to unencrypted services**: Be cautious about backing up Signal messages to cloud services that might not maintain the same level of encryption
+9. **Be aware of metadata**: While Signal minimizes metadata collection, understand what information might still be exposed in your communications

 ## Conclusion: The Writer's Security Triad